gohsonghan98/gitbookclone/document/function/App/getVarAttr/getVarAttr.md

 ### Scenario / Use Case

-The user wants to create a global variable that share accord the app.
+The user wants to use a value of an attribute from global variable which had been declared.

 ### Step